On July 6, 2016, the U.S. House of Representatives took a huge step forward to improve the lives of Americans living with mental illness.

 Although originally intended to inspire a massive overhaul of the mental health care system, the bill was revised and trimmed down to include new prevention and treatment programs, reauthorize existing ones, restructure leadership at the Substance Abuse and Mental Health Services Administration, and require insurers to provide more robust coverage for eating disorders.

 Sens.
-Bill Cassidy, R-La., and Chris Murphy, D-Conn. (who are carrying the Senate version) described the bill as imperfect, but recognize that its passing with such overwhelming numbers is proof that there is broad, bipartisan support for fixing our broken mental health system.
+Bill Cassidy, R-La., and Chris Murphy, D-Conn. (who are carrying the Senate version) described the bill as imperfect, but recognizing that it's passing with such overwhelming numbers is proof that there is broad, bipartisan support for fixing our broken mental health system.

 And in the meantime, we will continue to fight the good fight.